-- Occupancy Sensor Reduces lighting operating hours by switching off lighting in unoccupied spaces. - Daylight Dimming Control Reduces lighting output to a set level or reduces lighting operating hours in response to natural daylighting using continuous, stepped, or on/off dimming capability. - High End Trim Reduces lighting output of individual lights or groups of lights to a set level continuously.
-Must have the ability to set a maximum light level. - Dual Occupancy & Daylight Dimming Controls Combines the capabilities of occupancy and daylight sensors, allowing lighting fixtures to respond to occupancy and daylight. - Networked Lighting Control and Luminaire-Level Lighting Controls A networked lighting control system consists of an intelligent network of individually addressable luminaires and control devices.
+- Occupancy sensors.
+Reduces lighting operating hours by switching off lighting in unoccupied spaces. - Daylight dimming controls.
+Reduces lighting output to a set level or reduces lighting operating hours in response to natural daylighting using continuous, stepped, or on/off dimming capability. - High end trim.
+Reduces lighting output of individual lights or groups of lights to a set level continuously.
+Must have the ability to set a maximum light level. - Dual occupancy and daylight dimming controls.
+Combines the capabilities of occupancy and daylight sensors, allowing lighting fixtures to respond to occupancy and daylight. - Networked lighting controls and luminaire-level lighting controls.
+A networked lighting control system consists of an intelligent network of individually addressable luminaires and control devices.
 LLLCs and NLC are defined according to the DLC Networked Lighting Controls definition, which requires systems to have fixture networking capabilities, individual addressability, occupancy sensing, daylight harvesting, high-end trim, flexible zoning, continuous dimming, scheduling, and cybersecurity.
-The network ability allows building managers to group lights with specific zonal control and scheduling strategies, energy monitoring and high-end trim resulting in a higher savings capability.
+The network ability allows building managers to group lights with specific zonal control and scheduling strategies, energy monitoring and highend trim resulting in a higher savings capability.
 While DLC listing is not a requirement for any control type characterized in this measure, programs should consider eligibility requirements that ensure quality product is installed.